Gary Gilmour: 1976–77: decline

 Gilmour's form dropped off sharply the following summer.
-He took 1–87 off 17 overs against Victoria and struggled to get wickets in other early-season games.
-He did take seven wickets in a game against Queensland.
+He struggled to get wickets in early-season games.
+Although did take seven wickets in a game against Queensland.

-He was chosen over Max Walker as third paceman for the first test against Pakistan, in support of Lillee and Thomson.
-Gilmour required a runner during the game, due to an injured ankle.
-He took 1–55 and 1–67 and scored 5 and 3.

-Jeff Thomson was injured in that game, so Gilmour kept his place for the second test, taking 2–78 and 1–19.
+He was chosen for the first test against Pakistan but required a runner during the game due to an injured ankle.
+He took 1–55 and 1–67 and scored 5 and 3.Jeff Thomson was injured in the game, so Gilmour kept his place for the second test, taking 2–78 and 1–19.
 In the third test, he took 3–81, making it 8 wickets in 3 Tests at 37.5.
-Later it was revealed that Gimour had been bowling all summer with a bone "the size of a five-cent piece" floating around his heel.
+Later it was revealed that Gilmour had been bowling all summer with a bone "the size of a five-cent piece" floating around his heel.

-Gilmour's weight led to him coming in for criticism.
+Gilmour's weight also led to him coming in for criticism.
 He would later tell the story of Don Bradman informing him that "If I was a selector you'd never play for Australia.
 You eat too many potatoes."

 1977 tour of New Zealand

 A brief tour to New Zealand followed, on which it became clear that Gilmour was struggling with a leg injury.
 He scored 44 in an early tour one day game, but performed poorly with the ball, taking 0–56.
-Against Wellington he took 0–31 and 0–30, though scored 25 with the bat.
-Against Central Districts he took 0–40 and 1–28.

 In the first test, Gilmour hit his only Test century, 101 in 146 balls and 187 minutes, combining with Doug Walters for an Australian record seventh-wicket partnership of 217.

-"I can't think of a better Gilmour innings for Australia", said Greg Chappell.
-"1 know a lot of people thought he should be dropped, but that innings showed why he can't."
-He took 0–48 and 1–48 with the ball.

-He also bowled poorly in the second test, taking 1–59 and 0–11 (off one over).
-"It certainly isn't helping us", said Greg Chappell.
-"He is not bowling as well as he should be".
-However he did score 64 with the bat.
+About his performance, Greg Chappell said "I can't think of a better Gilmour innings for Australia...
+I know a lot of people thought he should be dropped, but that innings showed why he can't."
+However, he took 0–48 and 1–48 with the ball and also bowled poorly in the second test, although he did score 64 with the bat.